white and silver chair beside clear drinking glass on glass table

 A person is asked a series of questions, including how much they think they could afford to donate.
 Then asked if they could volunteer.
 The next week, they are asked if they could donate what they said the first week.

-The foot-in-the-door technique is used by marketers to get you to take an action that you might not otherwise take.
-This can be anything from buying a product, to making a donation or even volunteering your time.
+Marketers use the foot-in-the-door technique to get you to take an action that you might not otherwise take.
+This can be anything from buying a product, to donating or even volunteering your time.

 The first step is usually asking for something small and then building up from there.
 For example, someone may ask if you could donate some money to their cause before asking if you would volunteer your time.
 The second approach can be seen as more valuable than the first.
 Because it often leads people who are on the fence about donating.
 Or volunteering to make that leap and commit themselves fully.